wmorellato/nether/README.md

 ## EC2

 Coming soon.
 Need to decide between creating a template for instances directly at AWS or providing a full tutorial.
+* Open AWS Console and go to EC2 instances page.
+We will use a template I created to help launch a new instance.

+Nether (lt-0ca48c32a757bd091)

 ## TODO